Hobitit: Reception

-In a review in Helsingin Sanomat, Jukka Kajava praised the new family-produced series, which tells a strong story.
-He praised the acting, including Kari Väänänen's Gollum and Pertti Sveholm's Sam Gamgee.
-Four years later, when the series was repeated, Kajava was more critical, stating that the concreteness of the television adaptation might limit the viewer's imagination too much compared to the original work.
+In a review in Helsingin Sanomat, Jukka Kajava praised the new family series for its strong story.
+He admired the acting, including Kari Väänänen's Gollum and Pertti Sveholm's Sam Gamgee.
+Four years later, when the series was rerun, Kajava was more critical, stating that the concreteness of the television adaptation might limit the viewer's imagination too much compared to the original work.

 Juho Gröndahl, writing in the Finnish Tolkien Society's magazine Legolas in 2004, recalled that Hobitit had succeeded in "capturing the atmosphere and spirit of the book" despite the fact that it was created "on a small budget in quite shocking sets".
 In addition to the successful acting and "pensive appearance", he attributed the success of the series to a clear choice of perspective, not trying to tell the whole story of Tolkien's novel but focussing on Frodo and Sam's journey.
 Similarly, Gröndahl was doubtful of Peter Jackson's The Lord of the Rings film trilogy, as he felt that the "epic and flamboyant side of the book that is emphasized in [Jackson's] film adaptation is not the most enduring and interesting aspect" of Tolkien's work.

 Cast

-The show's cast included the following actors and roles:
+The series's cast included the following actors and their roles: